Women’s hockey world still playing catch-up to Canada, US

 Canada didn’t skip a beat despite missing second-line winger Melodie Daoust, who is listed as day to day after sustaining an upper-body injury against the Swiss.
 Jamie Lee Rattray filled Daoust’s spot and finished with a goal and two assists.

 “It speaks to how versatile everyone’s game is,” Fillier said.
 “It’s the best 23 players in Canada.
-So, wherever you put anyone, it’s going to click.”
+So, wherever you put anyone it’s going to click.”

 The 11 goals scored were the most by the Canadian women against Finland in Olympic or world championship play.
 The 10-goal margin of defeat represented the Finns’ second worst behind an 11-0 loss to the U.S. at the 2012 world championships.